 “Kavya, what is money?”
-I asked my eight-year old daughter recently, even as she was deeply engrossed in a book.
+I asked my twelve-year old daughter recently, as she was deeply engrossed in a book.

 Her answer stumped me, simply because I was not expecting it and in the way she said it.

 She said, “Papa, money is something that, if we don’t waste, can get us bigger and better things in the future.”